yclas/documentation/api-documentation.md

 Sorting: Similar to filtering, a generic parameter sort can be used to describe sorting rules.
 The sort parameter takes in list of comma separated fields, each with a possible unary negative to imply descending sort order.
 Let's look at some examples:

-- `GET /api/v1/ad?sort=-published` - Retrieves a list of tickets in descending published date
+- `GET /api/v1/ads?sort=-published` - Retrieves a list of tickets in descending published date
-- `GET /api/v1/ad?sort=-published,title` - Retrieves a list of ads in descending order of published date and by title of the add
+- `GET /api/v1/ads?sort=-published,title` - Retrieves a list of ads in descending order of published date and by title of the add

-TODO

 #### Searching
 Besides filtering on some endpoints you will be allowed to make a search:

-`GET /api/v1/ad?q=something+to+search`
+`GET /api/v1/ads?q=something+to+search`

 #### Pagination
-You can paginate any result by using the params page (number of page) and per_page (elements to display).
+You can paginate any result by using the params offset (number of page) and limit (elements to display).

-`GET /api/v1/ad?q=something+to+search&page=3&per_page=10`
+`GET /api/v1/ads?q=something+to+search&offset=3&limit=10`

 An API that requires sending a count can use a custom HTTP header like X-Total-Count.
 TODO